sunilvb/spring-kafka-registry/README.md

 producer.close();
 ...
 ```

-We pass the
+### Package the Spring Boot jar and create the docker image

-We can then compile and build the jar file and create a docker container as below:
+To compile and package the jar file and create a docker image, run the following commands shown below:

 ```
 mvn package